syncfusion-content/javascript-docs/js/Resizable/Overview.md

 ---
 # Resizable

- ejResizable widget allows you to resize any DOM element using mouse.
+ Resizable widget allows you to resize any DOM element using mouse.
 Resize can be restricted by setting minHeight , maxHeight, minWidth and maxWidth

 ## Key Features